hgiesel/closet/docs/about.md

 ---
-layout: page
+layout: default
 title: About
+nav_order: 2
-permalink: about/
+permalink: /about
 ---

-...
+about...